kirjavascript/TetrisGYM/README.md

 TetrisGYM is distributed in the form of a BPS patch and can be applied to the USA version of the game with [Rom PatcherJS](https://www.romhacking.net/patch/) or similar.

-A link to the BPS can be found in the [releases page](https://github.com/kirjavascript/TetrisGYM/releases).
+A link to the BPS can be found on the [releases page](https://github.com/kirjavascript/TetrisGYM/releases).

 ## Trainers